 A Poet’s Portable Sense of Home

 Peter Meinke, Ph.D., the poet laureate of Florida and professor emeritus of literature at Eckerd College, will discuss and read poems about his peripatetic life that has taken him, his wife Jeanne and their four children to live in many places while still calling St. Petersburg home.
-Sponsored by the Foundations Collegium.
+Sponsored by the Foundations Collegium as part of the College Program Series.

 Matthew Desmond, Ph.D., professor of sociology at Princeton University and the Class of 1968 Distinguished Visiting Scholar at Eckerd College, was awarded a 2017 Pulitzer Prize in general nonfiction for writing Evicted: Poverty and Profit in the American City.
-At Eckerd he will discuss his research involving eight families from Milwaukee, which focuses on a topic largely unexplored: the role of rising rents and rampant evictions in feeding a cycle of poverty and despair in the U.S. Sponsored by the Class of 1968 Distinguished Visiting Scholar Endowment in partnership with the Foundations Collegium.
+At Eckerd he will discuss his research involving eight families from Milwaukee, which focuses on a topic largely unexplored: the role of rising rents and rampant evictions in feeding a cycle of poverty and despair in the U.S. Sponsored by the Class of 1968 Distinguished Visiting Scholar Endowment in partnership with the Foundations Collegium as part of the College Program Series.

 Tuesday, October 10, 2017 – 7:30 p.m., Fox Hall

-Frances Moore Lappé, author or co-author of 18 books about world hunger, living democracy, and the environment, will share knowledge on the deep connection between a functioning democracy and a prosperous people.
-Her writing career started with the three-million copy Diet for a Small Planet in 1971 and has extended to her new book Daring Democracy: Igniting Power, Meaning, and Connection for the America We Want, co-authored with Adam Eichen (Beacon Press, Sept.
-2017), Lappé has also received the Right Livelihood Award (considered an “Alternative Nobel”) “for revealing the political and economic causes of world hunger and how citizens can help to remedy them.
-Sponsored by the The Albert and Marie Roth Endowed Lecture Series on Peace and Justice, the Col. March International Relations speaker series and the Center for Spiritual Life.
+Frances Moore Lappé—author or co-author of 18 books about world hunger, living democracy, and the environment—will share her knowledge on the deep connection between a functioning democracy and a prosperous people.
+Her writing career started with the three-million-copies-sold Diet for a Small Planet in 1971 and has extended to her new book, Daring Democracy: Igniting Power, Meaning, and Connection for the America We Want, co-authored with Adam Eichen (Beacon Press, Sept.
+2017).
+Lappé received the Right Livelihood Award (considered an “Alternative Nobel Prize”) “for revealing the political and economic causes of world hunger and how citizens can help to remedy them.”

 What the End of White Christian America Means for Our Shared Sense of National Identity